Actions and Detail Panel

 Refund & Cancellation Policy:

-Full payment for this workshop must be received by March 15th to secure a place in the workshop.
 A supply list will be provided upon registration.
 You may withdraw 4 weeks prior to the workshop start date and receive a full refund.
 No refunds will be allowed after this date.

 About the Instructor